Home Composting – Everything You Need To Know!

 There’s no denying that the Earth is something of a fragile beast, but by simply taking a bit of initiative, we can all do our bit to help the environment thrive.
-A great deal of waste is emptied into landfills year after year, and while this is the process for the disposal of waste, such excessive amount of waste can be reduced if we look to recycle where we can.
+Home composting is a great way to deal with the waste that is emptied into landfills year after year, and while this is the process for the disposal of waste, such excessive amount of waste can be reduced if we look to recycle where we can.

 Before deciding if home composting is for you, you may want to consider the benefits first.
-If you’re new to gardening, then you may not be aware just how many properties compost really has.
+If you’re new to gardening, then you may not be aware of just how many properties compost really has:

 - Conditions the Soil – Compost allows for the creation of rich humus for the garden, helping it provide nutrients to plants and retain moisture in the soil.

 - Introduces Beneficial Organisms – When it comes to warding off plant disease, you could do a lot worse than applying compost.
 Due to microscopic organisms, the soil is aerated as a result.